Ready to increase your knowledge of Science and Technology Diplomacy?

 16:00-17:30 SGT | 10:00-11:30 CEST | Zoom

-In this session, we will introduce the theoretical concept of Science Impacting Diplomacy, and how scientific knowledge and collaboration shape international relations.
-We will look at the history of ‘Science Diplomacy’ and present examples of science diplomacy in action through science-driven diplomatic breakthroughs in Asia and Europe (climate negotiations, global health responses, nuclear disarmament verification).
+In this session, we introduced the theoretical concept of Science Impacting Diplomacy, and how scientific knowledge and collaboration shape international relations.
+We looked at the history of ‘Science Diplomacy’ and presented examples of science diplomacy in action through science-driven diplomatic breakthroughs in Asia and Europe (climate negotiations, global health responses, nuclear disarmament verification).

 Keynote Presenter and Panellist